High School Course Planning: Think Rubber Band + Long-Term Plan

 1. STEM Majors

-Health/Life Sciences: Focus on Anatomy & Physiology, AP Biology, AP Chemistry, AP Physics, and advanced math classes.
+Health/Life Sciences: Focus on anatomy & physiology, AP Biology, AP Chemistry, AP Physics, and advanced math classes.
+Both sociology and psychology are helpful.

 2. Business Majors

-Take PreCalculus at a minimum, Calculus (preferred), Statistics, Macro/Micro Economics, and business-related courses, including Microsoft Excel.
+Take precalculus at a minimum, calculus (preferred), statistics, macro/micro economics, and business-related (accounting/marketing) courses, including Microsoft Excel.
 These classes will build essential skills and demonstrate an early commitment to the field.
+Additionally, computer science is helpful.

 3. Architecture Majors